jeseyfried/ai-history-syllabus/index.md

 This website will take you through a syllabus for a college course titled *History with AI*.

-Use the navigation bar at the top of the website to see different views of the syllabus and a bibliography.
+Use the navigation bar at the top of the website to see different views of the syllabus, an AI Usage Statement and a bibliography.